 In Japan, the manufacturing industry relies heavily on subcontracting, and, as such, fair trade is an important topic.
 Every year, the Yamaha Group conducts training on laws and regulations including the Subcontractors Act, the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Antimonopoly Act), and consumer-related laws.
 At overseas Group companies, we conduct training on fair trade for all relevant employees, primarily those of overseas sales companies.
 These training sessions include subjects such as the prohibition of illegally exchanging pricing information and controlling prices.

 Fair Trade Practice

-Furthermore, through opportunities that include conferences with Procurement Department employees, we inform internal departments of related standards and notifications from the government regarding the Subcontract Act as part of measures to stay abreast of and familiarize employees with legal requirements.
+Transactions with subcontractors are tracked through the Group’s accounting system, and frameworks are in place to prevent payment delays.
+Furthermore, through opportunities that include meetings with Procurement Department employees, we inform internal departments of notifications from the government regarding the Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors (Subcontractors Act) and of related standards as part of measures to stay abreast of and familiarize employees with legal requirements.

 Fair Competition Violations

 In fiscal 2020, no legal sanctions were incurred as a result of involvement of Yamaha Group organizations in violations of fair trade, anti-trust laws, or anti-monopoly laws.
 In Japan, the Yamaha Group cooperates with written inquiries from the Small and Medium Enterprise Agency and the Fair Trade Commission and has not received any orders or warnings due to violations of laws and ordinances.

 - Yamaha Group Sustainability Policy